 Hi!
 I’m Jordan Reeves, and I’m the co-founder of Born Just Right.
 It’s a non-profit that helps kids with disabilities learn how to combine their differences with design.
 We hold workshops where cool ideas come true like my invention of a 3D printed Project Unicorn that shoots biodegradable glitter!

 These are the kids who attended our most recent workshop during the Cambridge Science Festival in Massachusetts.
-One of our previous workshops was featured on NBC Nightly News!
+One of our previous workshops was featured on NBC Nightly News and in Marvel's Hero Project!

 Thanks to my birthday fundraisers and other donations, we are able to cover travel expenses and resources so attendees can take part in our workshop.
 (Sometimes big companies host us like Autodesk and Microsoft.
 Google was our workshop partner one time and there are always a lot of volunteers.)